Pandwala Kalan: Facilities

 Pandwala Kalan has its own primary school, a dispensary with good facilities, and Sr. Sec.
 School Chatarpati Shivaji.

 Sushil International School managed by wrestler Sushil Kumar foundation is situated next to Shri Hans Nagar Colony on main Najafgarh–Darulla road on land of Pandwala Kalan.

-Mela is organised in the Ramtal mandir every year on the last two days of navratris and a bhandara (feast) on 30th January of every year.
+Mela is organised in the Ramtal mandir every year on the last two days of navratris and a bhandara (feast) on 30 January of every year.

 There are two gotras of Yadav's in this village.
 They are 'Aafariyas' and 'Gothwals'.
 There are Brahmins in the village as well.
 There are also two gotras of Brahmins: Vats and Bhardwaj.
+There are a large population of Scheduled Castes as well in Pandwala Kalan Village.
+There are two gotras of these Castes one is 'Mehra' and the otherone in 'Luhera'.